Get to know your headset

 Using the headset

-The Varjo headset comes with an adjustable headband.
+Varjo headsets come with an adjustable headband.
 There are two ways to adjust the headband’s fit: (1) the adjustment wheel on the back of the headband and (2) the head strap on top.

 Before wearing the headset, loosen the headband by rotating the wheel counterclockwise and open the head strap.
 Do not force the headset on without loosening the headband first.

 Put the headset on and rotate the adjustment wheel clockwise until the headset fits, then tighten the head strap.
 You will find the best fit for yourself by trying different ways to tighten the headband.
 Be careful not to over-tighten.

-You can wear eyeglasses or contact lenses with the Varjo headset.
+You can wear eyeglasses or contact lenses with your Varjo headset.

 Fitting the face mask

 The headset comes with two face masks — one attached and one packaged separately in the box.
 The attached size and face mask material depends on the headset model.

 |Headset model||VR-1||VR-2||VR-2 Pro||XR-1 Developer Edition|

 The large face mask is wider and taller.
 It accommodates different head shapes and provides more space between eyeglasses and the headset lenses.
 If the standard face mask feels too tight for you, switch to the large face mask.

 Instructions for changing the face mask are found here.

 Using the light blocker

-The Varjo headset has a light blocker that prevents daylight from affecting the virtual reality experience.
+Varjo headsets have a light blocker that prevents daylight from affecting the virtual reality experience.
 Position the light blocker flaps on top of the cushion as shown in the picture.

 Using the headset buttons